 The job descriptions for each bargaining unit position is appended to the agreement for reference purposes.
 The Port and the Union agree that the job duties listed do not encompass every job duty that employees are expected to perform.
 Further, being listed below does not indicate whether or not each job duty is exclusive to the bargaining unit or exclusive to a singular bargaining unit position.
 It is also understood that the Port has the discretion to assign employees any portion of the duties listed within their particular job classification.
-Compensation and conditions of assignment to employees of duties normally performed by another bargaining unit position shall be governed by Article 11, Section 5.
+Compensation and conditions of assignment to employees of duties normally performed by another bargaining unit position shall be governed by Article 10, Section 5.

-SENIOR OPERATIONS CONTROLLER Position Summary
+SENIOR OPERATIONS CONTROLLER

+Position Summary

 This position provides a centralized communication resource for monitoring and coordinating a variety of airport activities that affect the safe, efficient and secure provision of services to passengers, tenants and customers in compliance with Federal Aviation Regulations, Parts 107, 108 and 139.
 Responsibilities include monitoring the operation of the automated Satellite Transit System, coordinating the response to emergency, operating, or maintenance issues affecting the system.
+Monitoring arrivals / departures of flights and gate assessments using the RMS/Resource Management System.
+The monitoring of security alarms (ARM) to include badge access and security activity.
+Monitoring the baggage system (FMS/Facility Management System) for baggage alarms.
 Provide emergency communications and notifications to key airport personnel and agencies in response to emergencies, unusual events, and other events that may affect the operation of Seattle-Tacoma International Airport.